How Long Should You Play with Your Cat Every Day? chonky paws

 3. Start slow if your cat is shy or nervous.

-4. Vary the play type to keep things interesting.
+4. Vary the play type to keep things interesting, for example, using catnip toys can add extra excitement and benefits.

 5. End with treats or calm cuddles to mimic the “kill” and “eat” part of hunting.